PlanQK/AnomalyDetectionWithGANs/documentation.md

 Also, you might want to oversample the prediction set to contain more fraudulent transactions.
 For that, change 'testing.to_csv' to 'testing_os.to_csv' at the end of the preprocessData.py script.

-# Third step: TRAINING OF THE MODEL
+# Third step: Training of the model

 You can run the programm in different modi, classical or quantum.
 To choose the classical option, set the 'MODUS' parameter in the Makefile to 'classical', to run the quantum version implemented with Tensorflow set it